 Unfortunately for Brenda, the outcome was far from happy.
-When he was fourteen, Reimer began the process of reassignment to being a male.
-As an adult, he married a woman but depression, and drug abuse, ensued, culminating in suicide at the age of thirty-eight (1).
+When he was 14, Reimer began the process of reassignment to being a male.
+As an adult, he married a woman but depression and drug abuse ensued, culminating in suicide at the age of 38 (1).

 Adult Reassignment Surgery Motivation